Wave propagation and transformation in the frame of magnetohydrodynamics with a vortex electric field: Waves propagating across the magnetic field

 we obtain, after inserting \eqref{additionem} into \eqref{disprel}:

-Solution $\omega_{3}$ corresponds to short electromagnetic wave with damping.
-It damps weakly, i.e., $\omega_3 \gg \gamma_3$, when strong Ohmic dissipation is presented with $2k\nu_m \gg c$, $\sigma\ll \frac{c}{2\pi k}$.
-In absence of external magnetic field, the damping of electromagnetic wave occurs due to the actions in the wave itself.
-In absence of magnetic field $(u_A=0)$, $\omega_{4}$ corresponds to the sound wave without damping.
-In a very dense medium with $(c_s\rightarrow c)$, the sound wave ceased to damp, as in the case of low $\nu_m$.
+Solution $\omega_{em}$ corresponds to an electromagnetic wave with damping.
+It damps weakly, i.e., $\omega_{em} \gg \gamma_{em}$, when strong Ohmic dissipation is presented with $2k\nu_m \gg c$, $\sigma\ll \frac{c}{2\pi k}$.
+In absence of external magnetic field, the damping of electromagnetic wave occurs, probably, due to the actions in the wave itself.
+In absence of magnetic field $(u_A=0)$, $\omega_{s}$ corresponds to the sound wave without damping.